Lost Words: Recovering Analog Experiences in Our Classrooms

-17th Annual Habla Teacher Institute
+Habla Teacher Institute

-July 14-18, 2025 | Mérida, México
+July 20-24, 2026 | Mérida, México

-At this institute teachers will learn how to:
+At this institute, teachers will learn how to:

-• integrate “multiple modalities” in student work including visual, textual, auditory, and kinesthetic learning
+• integrate multiple modalities in student work, including visual, textual, auditory, and kinesthetic learning.

-• build a thriving and supportive classroom community that fosters kindness, care, and equity
+• build a thriving and supportive classroom community that fosters kindness, care, and equity.

 The Habla Institute will be highly interactive and participatory.
 Sessions are hands-on workshops where participants will “learn by doing.”
-The event will culminate in an exhibition of work on the final day, modeling how we can make our students’ learning visible to our global education communities and classrooms.
+The event will culminate in an exhibition of work on the final day, modeling how we can make students’ learning visible to our global education communities and classrooms.

 Merida, Mexico